collinss/Cinnamon-Sticky-Notes/README.md

     Fix notes not being tracked on Cinnamon start
     Fix new note focus bug in compact mode
-    Hide icon doesn't change on hide from raised mode
+    Hide icon doesn't change on hide from raised mode Create themes
+    Add option to lower on click